MedSolut AG

 • The number and year of publication of the standard can be seen on the mask, such as EN 149:2001.

-• The mask class and additional information, such as FFP2 NR or R, are printed on the mask.
+• The mask class along with additional information, such as FFP2 NR or R are printed.

-• The CE marking and the identification number of the competent authority are clearly visible.
+• The CE marking and the identification number of the relevant testing authority are clearly visible.

-• A confirmation of the market surveillance authority can be found online for the corresponding product or requested from the manufacturer.
+• A confirmation of the market surveillance authority can be retrieved online for the corresponding product or requested from the manufacturer.

 Non-EU masks